ballena-io/ballena-protocol/docs/token/BALLEv2.md

 ## Governance

 On contract creation, the creator address is established as governance address for the token.
 It will be assigned to the Gnosis Safe after deployment.
-The governance address can authorize and revoke minters.
+The governance address can authorize and revoke minters and set a new governance address.

 ## Minters

-Only addresses authorized as minters will be able to mint new BALLE.
+Only addresses authorized as governance or minters will be able to mint new BALLE.
 Some of the minters will be:

 - BALLEv2 Migration contract